jelbourn/angular/docs/TRIAGE_AND_LABELS.md

 The basic idea of the process is that caretaker only assigns a component (`area: *`) label.
 The owner of the component is then responsible for the detailed / component-level triage.

 ## Label Types

-### Components
+### Area

-The caretaker should be able to determine which component the issue belongs to.
-The components have a clear piece of source code associated with it within the `/packages/` folder of this repo.

-* `area: animations`
-* `area: bazel` - @angular/bazel rules
-* `area: benchpress`
-* `area: common` - this includes core components / pipes
-* `area: common/http` - this includes core components / pipes
-* `area: core & compiler` - because core, compiler, compiler-cli and browser-platforms are very intertwined, we will be treating them as one
-* `area: ivy` - a subset of core representing the new Ivy renderer.
-* `area: ngcc` - a subset of ivy representing the [Angular Compatibility Compiler](../packages/compiler-cli/ngcc/README.md)
-* `area: ve` - a subset of `core & compiler` representing changes specific to ViewEngine (legacy compiler/renderer).
-* `area: docs-infra` - the angular.io application and docs-related tooling
-* `area: elements`
-* `area: forms`
-* `area: http`
-* `area: i18n`
-* `area: language-service`
-* `area: metadata-extractor`
-* `area: router`
-* `area: server`
-* `area: service-worker`
-* `area: testing`
-* `area: upgrade`
-* `area: web-worker`
-* `area: zones`

-There are few components which are cross-cutting.
-They don't have a clear location in the source tree.
-We will treat them as a component even thought no specific source tree is associated with them.

-* `area: build & ci` - build and CI infrastructure for the angular/angular repo
-* `area: dev-infra` - angular's common internal developer infrastructure scripting and tooling
-* `area: docs` - documentation, including API docs, guides, tutorial
-* `area: packaging` - packaging format of @angular/* npm packages
-* `area: performance`
-* `area: security`

-Sometimes, especially in the case of cross-cutting issues or PRs, these PRs or issues belong to multiple components.
-In these cases, all applicable component labels should be used to triage the issue or PR.
+The caretaker should determine the *area* to which an issue applies.
+Most `area: *` labels correspond to a specific Angular package.
+Other areas relate to more general concepts.
+See the area label descriptions on GitHub for details on their intended use.

 ### Community engagement

 * `help wanted` - Indicates an issue whose complexity/scope makes it suitable for a community contributor to pick up.
 * `good first issue` - Indicates an issue that is suitable for first-time contributors.
   (This label should be applied _in addition_ to `help wanted` for better discoverability.)

-<sub>`help wanted` and `good first issue` are [default GitHub labels] familiar to many developers.</sub>
+<sub>`help wanted` and `good first issue` are [default GitHub labels] familiar to many
+developers.</sub>

 [default GitHub labels]: https://docs.github.com/en/github/managing-your-work-on-github/managing-labels#about-default-labels

 ## Caretaker Triage Process (Initial Triage)

 The caretaker assigns `area:  *` labels to new issues as they come in.
-Untriaged issues can be found by selecting the issues with no milestone.
+You can find untriaged issues by selecting the issues with no milestone.

 If an issue or PR obviously relates to a release regression, the caretaker must assign an appropriate priority (`P0` or `P1`) and ensure that someone from the team is actively working to